dotnet/runtime-assets/README.md

 h) Run your new unit test that depends on that file, it should be able to find the file.

 i) If you need to update the package with additional files, make sure to delete the folder `.nuget\System.IO.Compression.TestData\7.0.0-dev\`, then repeat steps **b** through **h**.

-### 2. Submit a PR to runtime-assets with the new files.

-### 3. Post-merge

-After the PR is merged an internal build will publish the packages to an internal feed and update the Build Assets Registry.
-Subscribers to this repository will receive an auto PR update with the updated package version.

-You can sync your `runtime` clone to the latest bits in `main` to consume the latest `runtime-assets` package, which means you can revert your `Nuget.config` temporary change.